Hope in the Heart CIC

 "Getting it"

-Until we learn to understand, manage and value our way of being in the world, we may feel stuck in a chaos sometimes bordering on hopelessness.
-Our lives can be transformed when we realise that we are not weird or broken; that our brains simply work differently from the norm, that what we have to offer is of vast and immeasurable value - and that we are not alone.
+Until we learn to understand, manage and value our unique and fascinating way of being in the world, we may feel stuck in a chaos sometimes bordering on hopelessness.
+Our lives can be transformed when we realise that we are not weird or broken; that our brains simply work differently from the norm, that what we have to offer is of immeasurable value - and that we are not alone.

 Inspiring Change through Compassionate Connection